 We rescued Shadow in March of 2010 from an animal shelter in Pennsylvania.
 It had been nearly four years since we lost Abigail and that had been the longest I have ever lived without a furry friend in the house.
 We had to put Abigail down when my wife was pregnant with our younger daughter after discovering that Abigail had stomach cancer.

 We finally decided it was a good time to introduce a pet to our daughter when she was 3½ years old.
 Shadow was a perfect fit = friendly, affectionate and so very tolerant of children.
 Abigail had been the polar opposite.
 Living alone with me for a dozen years, Abigail was very close to me, but she was very intolerant of children and not overly sociable with other people in general.
-We decided that when she passed it may have been a timely blessing with a baby on the way.
+We decided that when she passed it may have been a timely blessing with a new baby on the way.

 A few months after Shadow came into our lives, we decided she needed a sister to keep her company during the day.
-Beanie came from the same animal shelter in May.
+Beanie came to us from the same animal shelter in May.
 Not long after Beanie arrived, the two cats decided between themselves that I belonged to Shadow and my wife belonged to Beanie.